amyhupe/amyhupe.co.uk/src/articles/2019-04-23-communicating-inclusively-beyond-products-services-users.md

 Every small change that makes our communication more inclusive brings us one step closer to a web for everyone.

 I hope this has inspired you to make a small change today.

+## Acknowledgements

+_A big thank you to [Adam Silver](https://twitter.com/adambsilver) and [Tim Paul](https://twitter.com/timpaul) for their detailed and constructive feedback on this article which helped me make it a lot better._

+_And thanks to [Andy Bell](https://twitter.com/andybelldesign) who also provided helpful feedback, and whose article [Break out of the echo chamber](https://andy-bell.design/wrote/break-out-of-the-echo-chamber/) gave me the final push I needed to get on and write this._